 5. Wind down with golf, bowls, dinner and drinks

-Find everything you would expect from a country club at Everglades.
-Choose from tackling an 18-hole golf course, to catching live entertainment on their green, or enjoy fresh coffee at their on-site café, or family-friendly dining at ALTRO restaurant.
-The Everglades Country Club is designed to make your weekend at Woy Woy simple and sociable, with an everchanging calendar of events.
+Find everything you would expect from a seaside country club at Everglades.
+Choose from tackling an 18-hole golf course, to catching live entertainment on their green, or enjoy fresh coffee at their on-site café, Vibes Alfresco, or family-friendly dining at Nine Restaurant.
+The Everglades Country Club is designed to make your weekend at Woy Woy simple and sociable, with an everchanging calendar of events and deals, just minutes from the beach.

-Where there is a train station, there should also be good coffee for the voyage.
+Where there is a train station, there should also be good coffee for your voyage.
 Local café, Link and Pin get this, and launched a coffee shop inspired by the connective mechanism of railway carriages, (a link and pin).
 The team have founded somewhere to embrace Woy Woy’s old world charm – simply enter via the red door on Railway Street, or red gate on Blackwall Road and take five in their secret garden.
-Tucked along Ocean Beach Road is also Expresso Martine, a converted shipping container café serving single origin coffee, takeaway wraps, toasties and sweet treats.
+Don't miss Woy Woy's music scene also showcased in a visit to Say When Cafe, a rock-inspired coffee stop hosting live gigs and serving Creams of the Scone Age on their quirky menu.
+A little stroll from the centre you'll also find The Cnr. located opposite The Runway Park serving Mecca coffee and gourmet toasties, such as Mr Stinky!

 7. Brisbane Waters ferry tour